 Food Bank participant Blanca certainly does her fair share of rushing around, getting her kids off to three different schools in San Francisco’s Glen Park neighborhood.
-But Monday has become a day she enjoys because after dropping off her daughter at Dolores Huerta Elementary School, Bianca heads straight for our weekly food pantry, located right on campus near the school’s playground.
+But Monday has become a day she enjoys because after dropping off her daughter at Dolores Huerta Elementary School, Blanca heads straight for our weekly food pantry, located right on campus near the school’s playground.

-“My oldest eats a lot – he’s 6 feet tall – so it’s hard to keep him happy and full,” Bianca says.
+“My oldest eats a lot – he’s 6 feet tall – so it’s hard to keep him happy and full,” Blanca says.
 “The other kids are big eaters too.
 But we manage, partly because of the groceries we get here every week.”

 Blanca is a stay-at-home mom for now.
 Her husband is a painter and makes what she describes as a decent wage – but not necessarily enough to get by in San Francisco.
-Some months are harder than others, but Bianca’s family always seems to get by with a little help from the Food Bank.
+Some months are harder than others, but Blanca’s family always seems to get by with a little help from the Food Bank.

 “Oh my goodness!
 It’s not even a joke how hard it is to survive in this city right now,” she exclaims.
-“There is enough food here every week to provide several days-worth of meals, allowing us to save our money to pay for other things that are important, like clothes and medicine.”
+“There is enough food here every week to provide several days worth of meals, allowing us to save our money to pay for other things that are important, like clothes and medicine.”

 As Blanca walks through the pantry, she finds several items that she likes and puts them in her bag.
 As she holds up a package of fresh asparagus, she explains, “We bake this in the oven so they stay crunchy.
 We also really like the potatoes; we turn those into baked potatoes and fried potatoes.”